wavemaker/docs/docs/apis-and-services/configurations/profiles.md

 ## Creating Configuration Profiles

-1. In WaveMaker Studio, navigate to **Deploy → Configuration Profiles**.
+1. In WaveMaker Studio, navigate to **Settings → Profile Configuration**.
 2. Click **New Profile** to create a new environment profile.
 3. Provide a **Name** and configure properties such as:
    - Database connection strings